Deadly Snowstorms Cause Chaos Across Spain - UrduPoint

 Apart from Madrid, the exceptional conditions put another four regions in the centre of the country on red alert Saturday: Aragon, Valencia, Castilla La Mancha and Catalonia.

-On Twitter, Spanish Prime Minister Pedro Sanchez called on people to stay indoors and follow the instructions of the emergency services.
-He paid tribute to the work of the rescue agencies who had helped hundreds of people trapped in the show overnight.
+On Twitter, Prime Minister Pedro Sanchez called on people to stay indoors and follow the instructions of the emergency services.
+He paid tribute to the work of the rescue agencies who had helped hundreds of people trapped in the snow overnight.

+Also on the social network, the Spanish king and queen expressed "pain" and "concern" for the public.

-Madrid's Barajas airport was shut down late Friday, transport officials said the snowfall disrupted traffic on nearly 400 roads, and the Renfe rail network said all trains to and from Madrid had been cancelled.
+Madrid's Barajas airport was shut down late Friday, and the snowfall disrupted traffic on nearly 400 roads, according to transport officials.
+The Renfe rail network, meanwhile, said all trains to and from Madrid had been cancelled.

-Madrid's emergencies agency said they had worked all night to help trapped motorists, freeing a thousand vehicles.
-They asked others still stuck to be patient.
+Grande-Marlaska said that by late Saturday, emergency services and army snow ploughs had freed all 2,500 drivers stuck on Spain's roads by the snowstorm.

-- 'Extremely serious' - Motorist Patricia Manzanares told national television how she had been stranded without food for 15 hours on the M-40 motorway in the Madrid region.
+- 'Extremely serious' - Motorist Patricia Manzanares had earlier told national television how she had been stranded without food for 15 hours on the M-40 motorway in the Madrid region.

-"I've been here since 7 o'clock last night, there are lot of us in this situation.
-There are 60 centimetres of snow and we are soon going to run out of petrol" and thus lose their cars' heating, she said.
+"I've been here since seven o'clock last night, there are lot of us in this situation.
+There are 60 centimetres of snow and we are soon going to run out of petrol" and thus lose the car heating, she said.

-Madrid authorities have closed the parks, as well as suspending bus services and rubbish collections in the city after a night in which the snow continued to fall steadily.
+Madrid authorities closed the parks and suspended bus services and rubbish collections.

-Mayor of Madrid, Jose Luis Martinez-Almeida described the situation as "extremely serious" in a tweet Saturday.
+Madrid Mayor Jose Luis Martinez-Almeida described the situation as "extremely serious" in a tweet Saturday.

 "We are working to clear access to hospitals as quickly as possible," he told the La Sexta television channel Saturday.
 "But frankly that is complicated, it has been snowing so much."
-The army had been called in on Friday to help the authorities, he added.
+The army arrived Friday to help the authorities, he added.

-In Madrid itself, the army was helping to clear roads using snow ploughs and has also helped rescue some motorists.
+In Madrid itself, troops helped clear roads using snow ploughs and also helped rescue some motorists.

-At least two of the city's metro lines had their services disrupted by the conditions.

 Schools and universities in and around Madrid will be closed Monday and Tuesday, said the president of the region Isabel Diaz Ayuso.